 Handling IPN (Instant Payment Notification)

-IPN is a mechanism for notifying your server about a successful transaction. dpay.pl sends a POST request to the url_ipn configured for the given transaction.
+IPN is a mechanism that notifies your server about a successful transaction. dpay.pl sends a POST request to the url_ipn configured for that transaction.

 IPN is sent only for successful transactions (paid status).
 Failed payments do not generate IPN notifications.

-Redirecting the customer to url_success does not mean the payment was completed - the customer may have closed the browser, lost the connection, or manipulated the URL.
-Only IPN is a reliable source of information about the payment status.
+Redirecting the customer to url_success does not mean the payment was completed.
+The customer may have closed the browser, lost the connection, or manipulated the URL.
+Only IPN is a reliable source of payment status information.

-Never update the order status based on the customer redirect.
-Always wait for confirmation via IPN.
+Never update an order status based on the customer redirect.
+Always wait for IPN confirmation.

 IPN v1 schema